TITLE:

 4.1 Determining Need

 In accordance with your Task Hazard Analysis, request a hazard evaluation for the work condition.
+When mitigation method is determined, follow the applicable instructions detailed in Table 2.

 Material Substitution

-Local Exhaust System Required*
+Fixed Exhaust Ventilation Required*

 Submit a Facilities Management Work Request.

-Portable Exhaust System Required
+Portable Exhaust Ventilation Required

-4.2 Use of Exhaust System:
+4.2 Use of Fixed Exhaust Ventilation

 4.2.1 Prior to use:

-· Read and abide by manufacturers instructions.
+· Read and abide by the manufacturer’s instructions.

-· Ensure air flow is adequate for the condition.
+· Ensure airflow is adequate for the condition.

-· Read the Inspection Label:
+· Read the Inspection Label (Figure 2):

-o Ensure inspection is valid (within one year of previous inspection) (contact Industrial Hygiene if out of date.)
+o Ensure inspection is valid within one year of previous inspection.
+Contact Industrial Hygiene if out of date.

 o Set work up to abide by: